Gospel: Luke 1:26-38

 Luke has a different world view than his contemporaries.
 While the evangelist was very well educated (reflected in his well-written, upper class Greek), his concern lay with the rejected.
 Luke saw society's helpless (the homeless, the outcast, and the reformed sinners) as the truly honorable people in the sight of God.
 In this sense, Luke painted the helpless as God's children; these icons shattered any standards of "proper" society.
 The poor, the outcast, and the sinner should be placed on the pedestal, for they were God's own.

 Luke contrasted two characters in chapter one to make his point.
 In Luke 1:5-25, the angel Gabriel proclaimed the Good News to Zechariah, father of the Baptist.
 Here was a temple priest encountering God in the very place Jews believed God dwelt, the Temple of YHWH in the City of David.
 (See Isaiah 6 for the classic encounter with God in the Temple).
 As a male who knew the Law thoroughly, and as a priest in the act of divine worship, Zechariah symbolized Judaism in action.
-Yet, when the Good News was proclaimed to him, he failed to believe the power of the Almighty.
+Yet, when the Good News was proclaimed to him, he failed to believe in the power of the Almighty.
 He would be the father of a great prophet, the one who would prepare for the Messiah.
 For his incredulous attitude, Zechariah was struck dumb.
 He would not be the instrument of proclamation.
 God would use another.

 Next, the angel approached a maiden to proclaim the Good News.
 For Luke, the gospel did not start in the place (the Temple in Jerusalem) and to the people (the hierarchy of Judaism represented by the priest) everyone expected.
 No, the gospel began in a place (a backwater town despised by the cosmopolitan inhabitants of Jerusalem) and to a person (a young teenage girl) no one expected.